Mobile App Development Cost in 2026: A Complete Pricing Guide for Businesses

 Q: How much does mobile app development cost?

 A: Mobile app development cost in 2026 ranges from $15,000 for a basic single-platform MVP to $300,000+ for enterprise-grade applications.
 Most business apps — those with user accounts, payment processing, push notifications, and API integrations — fall between $50,000 and $120,000.
-The single biggest driver of cost is app complexity, which determines development hours needed.
+The single biggest driver of cost is app complexity, which determines the number of development hours required.
 A simple app requires 300–500 hours; a complex platform needs 2,500–5,000+ hours.
 Beyond development, budget 15–20% of your initial cost annually for maintenance, plus $500–$5,000 per month for hosting and infrastructure.
 For most mid-market businesses in 2026, a realistic all-in first-year budget is $80,000–$180,000.

 Q: What factors affect the cost of mobile app development?